 - The project will be presented at the Symposium of Student Scholars in April.

-- Project outlines will be submitted to the Office of Undergraduate Research.
+- Progress Reports and end of semester evaluation forms will be submitted on time to the Office of Undergraduate Research.

 - OUR will coordinate with the Office of Institutional Effectiveness to track Retention, Progression, and Graduation (RPG) rates for participating students.

-- Faculty mentors and first-year scholars will be surveyed annually regarding impact on research productivity.
+- Mentors and first-year scholars will be surveyed regarding impact on research productivity.

 - Hathaway, R. S., Nagda, B. A., & Gregerman, S. R. (2002).
 The relationship of undergraduate research participation to graduate and professional education pursuit: An empirical study.
 Journal of College Student Development, 43, 614-631.